 Google lowered its salaries in North Carolina.
-Now workers are protesting
+Now workers are protesting.

 The announcement that pay would be cut below national levels came after many made the move, the workers wrote in the letter to management.
 Some have even left the area, one of the employees said.

-Google executives have said most workers will be expected to work in an office most of the week, once it’s safe to do so.
-The company set up an internal calculator for workers who left the expensive areas of San Francisco and New York to calculate how much their pay would be cut if they didn’t return, Reuters reported in August.
+Google executives have said most workers will be expected to work in an office most of the week, once it is safe to do so.
+The company set up an internal calculator for workers who left the expensive areas of San Francisco and New York to calculate how much their pay would be cut if they did not return, Reuters reported in August.

 For the workers in North Carolina, the pay cuts feel especially targeted.